nicolasdanet/Spaghettis_TclTk/README.txt

 Remark:

-    Apple Tk 8.5.9 crashes when entering the tilde character.
-    Use ActiveTCL 8.6.6 instead.
+    On latest macOS use ActiveTCL 8.6.6 instead of Apple Tk.

     < https://www.activestate.com/activetcl >